-An Eventful Year for the Nonprofit Community
+An Eventful Year for the Not-for-Profit Community

-- Impact of Big Events – The survey asked how nonprofits were impacted by four significant events.
+- Impact of Big Events – The survey asked how not-for-profits were impacted by four significant events.
 Responses showed the following effects: 82% felt the impact of the coronavirus pandemic a great deal, 54% felt the economic downturn, 45% felt the movement for racial justice, and 31% felt the national election.

 - Paycheck Protection Program (PPP) – 70% of respondents participated in the PPP in 2020.

 - Revenue Performance – Responses regarding revenue performance in 2020 were quite evenly split: 28% saw a revenue increase, 28% saw no increase or decrease, 23% saw a decrease of 1-15%, and 21% saw a decrease of 16% or more.
-Greater variation can be seen when the data is split by sector with many nonprofits in the advocacy and human services areas seeing flat or increased revenue while more than half of nonprofits in the arts sector experienced significant revenue decreases.
+Greater variation can be seen when the data is split by sector with many not-for-profits in the advocacy and human services areas seeing flat or increased revenue while more than half of not-for-profits in the arts sector experienced significant revenue decreases.

 For further details regarding the survey results, click here to read the article in full at Nonprofit Quarterly.